EnduringGuerila/Shipwright/README.md

 If you get any errors, then you might have selected the wrong rom.
 Make sure to use a rom consistent with the above checksum.

+### Valve Steam Deck Rom Extraction

+* Follow the Linux steps above.
+* In shipofharkinian.json, scroll to the bottom and change:
+* "Fullscreen": {
+            "Enabled": true,
+            "Height": 800,
+            "Width": 1280

 ### MacOS Rom Extraction

 * Run `soh.app`, and when prompted, select one of the supported roms listed above.